Grass-fed Ghee vs. Butter is a common concern for Keto diet followers. The Keto diet is a high-fat, low-carb diet.

 The common uses of ghee are:

-- Cooking: Replace ghee 1:1 in place of the cooking oils and butters you use now.
-Use ghee for stir-frying, sautéing, barbequing, roasting, baking, etc.
+- Cooking: Replace Ghee 1:1 in place of the cooking oils and regular traditional butter you use now.
+Use ghee for stir-frying, sautéing, barbecuing, roasting, baking, etc.

-- Spices: Ghee is known to make spices, i.e. Garlic, more flavoursome.
+- Spices: Ghee is known to make spices, i.e., Garlic, more flavorsome.
 Fry some garlic in ghee before adding veggies or meat, and witness the intense aromas given off.

-Benefits of ghee vs. Butter: WHY ghee is good for keto diet ultimately
+Benefits of Grass-fed ghee vs. Butter: 3 reasons ghee is better for the keno diet.

 Ghee Composition and its role in the ketogenic diet

-Ghee vs. butter: ghee does not have the trace of casein
+Grass-fed Ghee vs. Butter: Ghee does not have a trace of casein or lactose

-This is the biggest difference between butter and ghee and might be a trump card for you if you’re allergic to dairy protein.
-Butter is mostly fat and water, but it still has trace amounts of casein and lactose, the two compounds in dairy that most often cause allergies and food sensitivities.
-Casein provides butter its silky creaminess.
+This is the biggest difference between butter and ghee.
+It and might be a trump card for you if you’re allergic to dairy protein.
+Ghee Butter is mostly fat and water, but it still has trace amounts of casein and lactose, the two compounds in dairy that most often cause food allergies and sensitivities.
+Casein stands responsible for the butter’s silky creaminess.

 Food allergy can also cause symptoms like: